The Spunky Curl Logo

 Acatenango and Fuego Volcanoes: Overnight Hike with OX Expeditions

-Test your endurance with a guided summit hike up two active volcanoes to see frequent lava eruptions and epic sunrise views in Antigua, Guatemala.
+Test your endurance with a guided summit hike up two huge volcanoes to see frequent lava eruptions and epic sunrise views in Antigua, Guatemala.

-The only pressing questions were when to pull the trigger and which tour operator would show us the way.
-After our third week in Antigua, we decided it was time to commit.
-The long anticipated wait was over.
+Brad and I never questioned our decision to get up close to Acatenango and Fuego Volcanoes.
+The chance to see and feel a powerful volcanic eruption from a safe distance is a memorable addition to any bucket list!
+Our only pressing questions were when to pull the trigger and which tour operator would show us the way.
+After acclimating to the altitude in Antigua, we knew it was time to commit.

 OX Expeditions